SigurdJanson/U.T.-lity/vignettes/codingrules.md

 ### Functions

 * Computations based on basic theoretical formulas start with `get...()`.
 Functions calculating sample characteristics also start with `get...()`.
-* Estimating values from data samples start with `estimate...()`.
+* Estimating values from data samples start with `est...()` for "estimate".
 * Most functions take a problem-by-participant matrix to compute a result.
 Sometimes a more basic function is available.
 It requires that the user can provide specific parameters while the more general function derives those parameters from the problem-by-participant matrix.
 These specific functions have the same name with a leading `.`.
-Example: `ndark(dg, ...)` and `.ndark(...)`.
+Example: `estNDark(dg, ...)` and `.ndark(...)`.

 ### Argument Names